 The answer is—very carefully!
 We prefer to place the tortilla on top of a cutting board, add the ‘fillings,’ and then roll from one end to the other.
 Using this method, you will have ‘scraps’ at the end that do not roll nicely.

 Some people choose to cut two ends of the tortilla, to make it more square, so you don’t have to deal with the end scraps later.
 It really just depends on your preference!

 How long are cream cheese pinwheels good for?

-I am cautious with how long I keep pinwheels with cream cheese out on the counter.
+We are cautious with how long we keep pinwheels with cream cheese out on the counter.
 It’s easy to lose track of time at family get-togethers and parties, but try to put the pinwheels back in the refrigerator after a few hours.